How a cheap component could help kill off combustion cars

 THE TESLA MODEL

-Harnesses for fossil-fuel cars bundle together cables stretching up to 5 km (3.1 miles) in the average vehicle, connecting everything from seat heaters to windows.
+Harnesses for fossil-fuel cars bundle together cables stretching up to 5km in the average vehicle, connecting everything from seat heaters to windows.
 They are labour-intensive to make, and almost every model's is unique, so shifting production is hard to do quickly.

 The supply disruptions in Ukraine were a rude awakening for the auto industry.
 Carmakers and suppliers said that early in the war, plants remained open only thanks to the determination of workers there, who kept a reduced flow of parts moving in the face of power cuts, air-raid warnings and curfews.

-Adrian Hallmark, CEO of Bentley, said the British luxury carmaker had initially feared losing 30-40 per cent of its car production for 2022 due to a harness shortage.
+Adrian Hallmark, CEO of Bentley, said the British luxury carmaker had initially feared losing 30 per cent to 40 per cent of its car production for 2022 due to a harness shortage.

-"The Ukraine crisis threatened to close our factory fully for several months, much longer than we did for COVID."
+"The Ukraine crisis threatened to close our factory fully for several months, much longer than we did for COVID-19."

 Hallmark said finding alternative production sources was complicated by the fact the conventional harnesses themselves had 10 different parts from 10 different suppliers in Ukraine.